danielmiranda0099/home-click-class-parcelador/README.md

 ## Main Routes

 - `/admin`: Admin dashboard for managing users, classes, and other administrative tasks.
-- `/teacher`: Teacher dashboard for managing their classes and students.
+- `/classes`: Teacher ans student dashboard for managing their.
-- `/student`: Student dashboard for accessing their classes and learning materials.

 ## Environment Variables